KaxaNuk/Docs_KaxaNuk-Coding-Standards/Architecture.md

 Internal Architecture
 =================================

-It will depende on each project, but these are some ideas:
+It depends on each project, but these are some ideas:

 ...

 External Architecture
 =================================

-It will depende on each project, but these are some ideas:
+It depends on each project, but these are some ideas:

 ...